-When income is projected at new admission or interim, the PHA will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
+The PHA will make a best effort to determine what expenses from the past are likely to continue to occur in the future.
 The PHA will also accept evidence of monthly payments or total payments that will be due for medical expenses during the upcoming 12 months.